 Install: Your new transformer will be installed at your convenience.

-The University of Hawaii Community Colleges are proud to continue our contributions toward the State of Hawaii’s Net Zero goal.
-We recently replaced 139 transformers in over 100 buildings on Oahu and Maui campuses.
-From this, we anticipate savings of $271,500.00 in the first year alone with a reduction of 1,005,577 kWh.
-This amounts to over $14M in lifetime savings, simply from transformer replacement.
+The University of Hawaii Community Colleges replaced 139 transformers in over 100 buildings at their Oahu and Maui campuses.
+They are expected to save $271,500 in the first year alone with a reduction of 1,005,577 kWh of electricity, amounting to over $14M in lifetime savings!